valerino/8821au-20210708/README_mister.md

 > this has been tested on linux mint, adapted from [the official mister wiki](https://github.com/MiSTer-devel/Main_MiSTer/wiki/MISTER-CUSTOM-WIFI-DRIVER-COMPILATION-GUIDE).

+0. plug your wifi dongle into MiSTer !

-1. install arm toolchain
+2. install arm toolchain on the host.

 ~~~bash
 apt install gcc-arm-linux-gnueabihf build-essential
 ~~~

-2. clone this and mister kernel repo and this repo in a work dir
+2. on the host, clone MiSTer kernel repo and driver repo in a work dir

 ~~~bash
 mkdir tmpwrk && cd tmpwrk